Never Miss a Beat - Get Updates Direct to Your Inbox

 Closing the Deal

-Once the buyer is satisfied with diligence, it’s time for the moment you’ve long been waiting for — closing the deal.
+Once the APA is signed, it’s time for the moment you’ve long been waiting for — closing the deal.

 There are two primary steps in closing the deal: transferring the business assets and transferring the purchase funds.